Bulldogs | Personality to a Fault

 - Constant drooling

-- Heavy weight which needs monitoring for their health
+- A heavy weight which needs monitoring for their health

 - When choosing a vet, make sure they know and like Bulldogs